THE BLOG © www.rt66pix.com

 We also got new options.
 Trains were experimental in 1828, but the dominant travel mode a century later.
 And flying, a fantasy in 1828, was taking off as a business with scheduled passenger service.

 Other examples of progress that are not generally known are below.
 But first, in keeping with internet tradition here's some spurious advertising: a free limited-time offer!
-Well before "One Weird Trick" there was "One Weird TRIP (Do This!
-Don't do That!)" sponsored by the Donner Party:
+Well before "One Weird Trick" there was "One Weird TRIP (Do This!)
+(NO, NOT THAT!)" sponsored by the Donner Party:

 .
-After placing this in a Springfield IL newspaper, the Donner Party walked alongside wagons from IL to CA. They got a late start (April 14th) and bad directions on a shortcut that wasn't.
+After placing this in a Springfield IL newspaper, the Donner Party traveled from IL to CA. They got a late start (April 14th) and bad directions on a shortcut that wasn't.
 Many members were trapped the winter of 1846-47 below a snow-clogged CA mountain pass.
 Some died of starvation...or resorted to cannibalism.
-But just a generation (23 years) later, they could have taken the train and arrived safely in five-days with meals provided!
+But just a generation (23 years) later, they could have taken the train to CA and arrived safely in five-days with meals provided!
 And infant Isabella Breen, who lived until 1935, could have flown to CA on a scheduled airliner late in her life.

 .
 Oregon Trail pioneer Ezra Meeker (1830-1928) walked 2,000 miles (3,200 km) alongside an ox-drawn wagon in 1852.
 He drove a car along the trail in 1915 and flew over it as an airplane passenger in 1924.
 His speed went from 2 to 100 MPH (3.2 to 161 km/h).